 Cafes and Bars

 Despite their popularity as workspaces, it’s not always easy to track down the perfect cafe or bar to spend a few hours knocking over deadlines.
 As with most other things in life, though, there’s an app for that.

-Download and install WorkFrom or CafeWifi to help find the best spots for your needs.
-They show important details like Wi-fi speeds and power socket availability, and sometimes even information about happy hours and parking.
+Download and install WorkFrom to help find the best spots for your needs.
+It shows important details like Wi-Fi speeds and power socket availability, and sometimes even information about happy hours and parking.

 If you need a fully-equipped office away from home, co-working spaces are the way to go.
 You can typically choose between different plans, depending on the facilities you want and how long you need them for.
 With most spaces offering communal areas, it’s also a good opportunity to get to know other local freelancers and entrepreneurs.